 This is one way to help pull off a stress-free meal when entertaining.
 I make cakes ahead of time and I freeze them until the day I serve the cakes.
-I learned this trick when I was in Culinary School.
+When I was in Culinary School, I learned this trick.
 When you take the cake out of the freezer to defrost, it will help moisten the cake.
-You can freeze the layers of the cake unfrosted if you would like and I do this sometimes, but my favorite way is to frost the cake and then freeze it.
+You can freeze the layers of the cake unfrosted if you would like but my favorite way is to frost the cake and then freeze it.
 The frosting provides a barrier to keep a cake from drying out.

 I used a decorated birthday cake for this tutorial to show how freezing a cake correctly will not damage your frosting.